Home

 How can I get a copy of my credit report and free fico scores?

 First, be aware that there is no one credit report on you.
-Most likely, each of the three major credit bureaus that operate nationwide Equifax, Experian and TransUnion has a credit report on you.
+Most likely, each of the three major credit bureaus that operate nationwide Equifax, Experian and TransUnion has a report on you.

-And because the credit bureaus can have different information and findings, many experts advise you to obtain your report from each of the three major credit bureaus.
+And because the credit bureaus can have different information and findings, many experts advise you to obtain your report from each of the three major bureaus.

 As of Dec.
 1 2004 you are entitled to a free copy of your credit report each year.